The Silja Symphony and her twin sister Silja Serenade are magnificent

 In rough weather, the ship can heave pretty badly.
 The Baltic, Adriatic, and Ionian seas, and the English Channel can have some unbelievably huge waves.
 Ride in the back to reduce the motion.
 You might want to look around for life vests in really bad conditions so you know where to run if the ship starts to drink.

-The Silja ferry boat Symphony from Stockholm, Sweden to Helsinki, Finland posts instructions for use of the life jackets in Finnish, Swedish, and a sort of English.
+The Silja ferry boat Symphony sails between Stockholm, Sweden and Helsinki, Finland.
+Instructions for use of the life jackets is posted in Finnish, Swedish, and a sort of English.
 Sorry, no stewardess will demonstrate nor will you be given safety instructions as on airplanes.
 You're on your own.

 The life jackets are probably stored in the life boats, but I've never had to verify.
-The life boats are on deck 8 but are hard to identify on the ship plan poster above.
-There are only 8 life boats so get moving if the alarm horn sounds.
+The life boats are on deck number 8 but are hard to identify on the ship plan poster above.
+There are only eight life boats so get moving if the alarm horn sounds.

 Some cities in Europe are train deprived.
 In those cases intercity buses serve to get you from one town to another.
 Even where there is a train it is usually cheaper to take the bus.
 A couple of quality international bus lines now serve scores of cities throughout Europe.